Decentralized Cooperative Merging of Platoons of Connected and Automated Vehicles at Highway On-Ramps: INTRODUCTION

-In this paper, we model the problem of cooperative merging at highway on-ramps as a job scheduling problem, and present an optimal scheduling algorithm through which each platoon derives the sequence and time to enter the highway safely.
-Then, we present an optimal control algorithm where each platoon derives the optimal control input (acceleration/deceleration) in terms of fuel consumption of the platoons at the highway.
+Recently, an optimal control framework was developed to minimize travel time and fuel consumption of vehicles \cite{c8}.
+The research effort in \cite{c9} formulated an optimal control problem to minimize the engine effort and passenger discomfort.
+Some research efforts facilitated safe merging using optimization techniques \cite{c10}, reinforcement learning \cite{c11} and multi-agent Q-learning \cite{c12}.
+The majority of research efforts in the literature have developed merging control algorithms without determining optimal merging sequence.
+Several effective solutions to compute optimal sequence can be achieved through scheduling theory \cite{c15}.
+Many scheduling theory-based control algorithms have been proposed in the literature to optimally coordinate the vehicles at various transportation scenarios \cite{c16,c17,c18,c19,c20,c21}.
+In our proposed framework, We model the problem of cooperative merging at highway on-ramps as a job-shop scheduling problem, and present an optimal scheduling algorithm through which each platoon derives the sequence and time to enter the highway safely.
+Then, we present an optimal control problem where each platoon derives the optimal control input (acceleration/deceleration) in terms of fuel consumption of the platoons at the highway.

-The remainder of paper is organized as follows.
+The remainder of the paper is organized as follows.
 In Section II, we present the problem formulation and the optimal scheduling algorithm.
 In Section III, we provide an analytical solution for the optimal control problem.
 In Section IV, we evaluate the efficacy of the proposed framework through simulations, and present simulation results.
-We conclude with the discussions in Section V.
+We conclude with a discussion in Section V.